 Your PROTECTION PLUS consultant can help you decide what system is best for you and your budget.

-PROTECTION PLUS offers solutions from Honeywell’s Total Connect cameras and smartphone App for smaller residential applications.
+PROTECTION PLUS offers solutions from Honeywell’s Total Connect and Alarm.com cameras and smartphone App for smaller residential applications.

-The Honeywell solution offers simple installation with minimal wiring requirements and a Honeywell secured portal for viewing and storing videos.
+The Honeywell and Alarm.com solutions offers simple installation with minimal wiring requirements and a secured portal for viewing and storing videos.

-Another Video Surveillance system option can be designed by your PROTECTION PLUS Consultant using FLIR Professional grade cameras, software, and NVR or DVR’s.
-A FLIR system is for larger applications and will be more suitable for outdoor applications with high-definition cameras available in weatherproof configurations.
+Another Video Surveillance system option can be designed by your PROTECTION PLUS Consultant using CCTV professional-grade cameras, software, and NVR or DVR’s.
+A CCTV system is for larger applications and will be more suitable for outdoor applications with high-definition cameras available in weatherproof configurations.

 Start with a simple 2 or 4 camera installation, and build in space for adding more cameras later as your needs change.
 Features include multiple terabytes of onboard storage as well as smartphone apps for remote viewing and control.